-In case you missed our preseason Q&A with Hustle Belt, check it out here.
+In case you missed our preseason Q&A with Ron Balaskovitz from at Hustle Belt, check it out here.
 The game week Q&A usually runs on Fridays, but there was so much useful info about visiting Mt.
 Pleasant that I decided to push it up a day.
-The game preview will be on Friday.from at
+The game preview will be on Friday.

 1. With fall camp and one game down (38-27 win over Southeast Missouri State), how have things changed for the Chippewas since we last talked?
 Any players step up since then?